Wānaka: Summer

 Wānaka is host to outdoor recreation and tourism activities with hiking, mountain biking, mountaineering, rock climbing, fishing, paragliding, kayaking, rafting, jetboating, and environmental activities.
-Wānaka has a sunny climate and serves as an access point to the highest New Zealand mountain outside of the Aoraki/Mount Cook region: Mount Aspiring/Tititea.
+Wānaka has a sunny climate and serves as an access point to the highest New Zealand mountain outside of the Aoraki / Mount Cook region: Mount Aspiring / Tititea.

 Mount Aspiring National Park is popular for mountaineering and hiking.
 Tourists enjoy day trips into the park and many tourists go hiking in the park for up to a week at a time.
 Parts of the Matukituki Valley on the road to the park are popular for rock climbing, and for day walks.

 Lake Wānaka itself is popular for waterskiing, wakeboarding and sailing.
 This along with the local rivers provide many opportunities for fishing.
 There is a dedicated mountain biking area made by volunteers in a local pine forest.
 Adjacent to the bike park is an 18-hole disc golf course.
 All the local ski resorts are open for mountain biking and hiking in the summer.

 Winter

 Wānaka has the broadest range of snow activity choices of any town in New Zealand.
 These include Treble Cone, Cardrona Alpine Resort and Snow Farm, some of New Zealand's premier commercial ski fields.
 Wānaka is the main accommodation provider for these resorts and so is very busy in high season (July–September).

-Winter in Wānaka is also the home to a variety of winter sporting events including everything from the annual free Winter Games to The Merino Muster.
+Winter in Wānaka is also the home to a variety of winter sporting events including everything from the annual free Winter Games to the Merino Muster.

 Treble Cone has good lift-accessed terrain and for this reason has become popular amongst visitors, 'ConeHeads'.
 It also catches some of the better snow in the area, with its location and orientation getting more snow from NW storms.

 Cardrona is more attractive to families and beginners, though an attempt has been made at the park riding population in competition with SnowPark.
 Snowpark is a dedicated 100% artificial terrain park for advanced riders.
 Snow Farm is New Zealand's only commercial cross-country ski field.

-Cardrona also hosts one of the few Olympic-sized halfpipes in the world and has been used for practice for Olympic competition.
+Cardrona also hosts one of the few Olympic-sized half-pipes in the world and has been used for practice for Olympic competition.